rubychilds/website/content/work/putty-tribe.md

 front_image: images/portfolio/putty/front-image2.png
 image: images/portfolio/putty/poster.png
 images: ["images/portfolio/putty/billboard.png"]
-brief: "Brief: Putty Tribe is a members group for multidisciplinary people.
-They are now upscaling and need a campaign to encourage more to join. <br><br>
+brief: "<a href=” https://theputtytribe.com/email-waitlist/”>The Putty Tribe</a> is an online members group for multidisciplinary people, often referred to as multipotentialites.
+These are often people who feel they have many callings in life and wish to break away from the ‘one life, one calling’ stereotype.
+They are now upscaling and need a campaign to both increase awareness of what is to be a multipotentiality and to increase membership.<br><br>

-Concept: Passionate and multifaceted slogans to encourage signup."
+Here I focused on the term multidisciplinary through using multi-faceted 3D type.
+The colour choice has varying tints of red to represent the passion these people have, as they often have many passions in life.
+The patterns themselves reflect the rhythmic nature of life with all the changes that come in it.
+"
 ---

 <div class="container">